Our programs and initiatives provide all students with a wealth of opportunities to CHANGE:

 - Twelve Carol Hoffman Collins Global Scholars-in-Residence have come to campus to engage students and faculty in intensive discussions

 - We have forged 32 partnerships with global organizations for the International Internship Program.

-- Nearly 400 students have participated in the Global-Partners Program (since its establishment in 2012), which connects students returning from learning abroad with first year students from abroad.
+- Nearly 400 students have participated in the Global-Partners Program, which connects students returning from learning abroad with first year students from abroad.

 - More than 50 faculty members have used videoconferencing to bring international perspectives into the classroom.

 Read more about how our students and alumnae are impacting the world.